Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 This page documents projects which use rclone for some purpose.
 If you have a project using rclone then please feel free to add a section on it here.
 This should include a URL and a paragraph of description.

-## Hashbackup ##
+## HashBackup ##

 http://www.hashbackup.com

 HashBackup is an efficient multi-threaded command-line backup system for Linux, FreeBSD, and OSX.

-Features: multiple versions of files, file retention, combining small files into larger arc files, splitting huge files, variable-block dedup, local encryption, mountable backups (fuse), backup verification, and support for many "dumb" storage systems such as S3, Google, ftp, rsync, ssh, etc. Rclone is supported as a transport protocol for storage systems not natively supported by HashBackup.
+Features: scales to huge backups, multiple versions of files, file retention, combining small files into larger arc files, splitting huge files, variable-block dedup, local encryption, mountable backups (fuse), backup verification, and support for many storage systems: local disks, Amazon S3, Google Storage, Backblaze B2, Rackspace Cloud Files, WebDAV, ftp, rsync, ssh, and imap/email.
+Rclone can be used as a transport protocol for storage systems not natively supported by HashBackup.

 ## rhttpserve ##